Mandatory Disclosure Rule

 Required documents can slightly vary depending upon whether a party is seeking temporary provisions or initial, supplemental, and permanent financial relief.
 There are differences between temporary financial relief and initial, supplemental, and permanent financial relief.
 One difference is that there are many other requirements needed in addition to the three also required for temporary provisions.
 There are numerous additional statements and documents required on top of the financial affidavit, tax information, and earned income documentation.

-Some other various kinds of documentation that could or should be provided range from information about loans, deeds, retirement plans, insurance material, credit card, and checking account statements, to any and/or all written agreements between the parties for modification, claims of unequal distribution, and any court order involving a spouse paying or receiving any kind of child support or spousal support.
+Other documentation that could or should be provided ranges from information about loans, deeds, retirement plans, insurance material, credit cards, and checking account statements to any and/or all written agreements between the parties for modification, claims of unequal distribution, and any court order involving a spouse paying or receiving any kind of child support or spousal support.
 These are only some of the documents and information that may be required.

-In the Waiver of Mandatory Disclosure, there can be up to seventeen additional documents exchanged between both parties.
-There are still many other documents that should be exchanged all pertaining to liabilities and assets.
+Up to seventeen additional documents can be exchanged between both parties in the Waiver of Mandatory Disclosure.
+Many other documents pertaining to liabilities and assets also need to be exchanged.
 Once these documents are provided to the involved parties, a certificate of compliance is filed with the court.
 A certificate of compliance is an affirmed or sworn pleading that proves the mandatory discovery documents were provided to the opposing party.

 Depending on what information is disclosed between parties, a judge may order the sharing of even more documents.
 Not all the forms listed in the Waiver of Mandatory Disclosure are required to be provided to the opposing party.
 However, signing and filling out the waiver does not mean that additional documents may be ordered or needed by the court.

-If a judge feels as if the information provided is not adequate enough to determine equitable distribution, they can order additional documents and information.
-Although, parties may not know whether or not they need to provide further information until their hearing.
+If a judge feels that the information provided is not adequate enough to determine equitable distribution, they can order additional documents and information.
+However, parties may not know whether or not they need to provide further information until their hearing.

 If the information provided is satisfactory and there is a content level of understanding, then it may be beneficial to the parties involved and the court.
 It could help to prevent or avoid any unnecessary delays throughout the case.
 With mandatory disclosure, there is the responsibility to keep the other party updated on any changes to one’s financial status.

-Whenever there is a material change in financial status or a financial situation, the party is responsible to continue supplementing those documents and information in a prompt manner.
+Whenever there is a material change in financial status or situation, the party is responsible for continuing to supplement those documents and information promptly.
 This is stated in the Waiver of Mandatory Disclosure.
 It is very important to ensure that all information pertaining to one’s financial situation is kept up to date and accurate.

 Benefits of Mandatory Disclosure Rule

-Mandatory disclosures help provide financial information to both parties in order to come to a ruling over the distribution of liabilities and assets during a divorce.
+Mandatory disclosures help provide financial information to both parties so that a ruling can be reached over the distribution of liabilities and assets during a divorce.
 This procedure is mainly used to help resolve and determine equitable distribution.
-It is also very important in cases that deal with children and the child support that may be needed.
+It is also very important in cases involving children and the child support that may be needed.

 Mandatory disclosures aid in the arrangement of alimony or a spouse’s court-ordered provisions for child support or spousal support.
 Mandatory is in the name of this order.
 It is necessary that the parties involved take the required actions and disclose their financial information and documents to the other party.
 The Mandatory Disclosure Rule is an important factor in determining the financial situation of the relationship.
 It determines what must be ordered, awarded, or distributed to each party.